michaelkleinhenz/LibGdxAndroidWear/README.md

-# LibGdx Android Waer Example Project
+# LibGdx Android Wear Example Project

 This projects is a template example for running LibGdx on Android Wear.
 You can just build it using: